Could You Build a Department or Operation That Actually Grows Stronger Under Stress?

 What Doesn’t Kill You…

-In his startlingly insightful book, Antifragile: Things That Gain From Disorder (Incerto), Nassim Nicholas Taleb illustrates that the chaos, randomness and stressors of the world are wholly unpredictable.
-We currently waste time trying to make better predictions about the future.
-We would do better to forgetting about prediction, and instead try to build operations and institutions that, like our own muscles, became stronger from stress.
+In his startlingly insightful book, Antifragile: Things That Gain From Disorder (Incerto), Nassim Nicholas Taleb illustrates that the chaos, randomness, and stressors of the world are wholly unpredictable.
+We currently waste time trying to make better predictions.
+We would do better to forget about prediction, and instead try to build operations and institutions that, like our muscles, became stronger from stress.